plexescor/HPR/README.md

         ...
 ```

 One `.db` file per day.
 One folder per month.
 Standard SQLite3 that any viewer can open.
 Delete last month by deleting the folder.
-Inspect a specific Tuesday by opening it in DB Browser for SQLite.
 No export step.
 No proprietary format.
 No account required.

 A normal day of use is 30 to 100 KB.
 A full year sits under 50 MB total.